Mbed-TLS/mbedtls/docs/architecture/testing/invasive-testing.md

-# Mbed Crypto invasive testing strategy
+# Mbed TLS invasive testing strategy

 ## Introduction

-In Mbed Crypto and Mbed TLS, we use black-box testing as much as possible: test the documented behavior of the product, in a realistic environment.
+In Mbed TLS, we use black-box testing as much as possible: test the documented behavior of the product, in a realistic environment.
 However this is not always sufficient.

 The goal of this document is to identify areas where black-box testing is insufficient and to propose solutions.

 This is a test strategy document, not a test plan.
 A description of exactly what is tested is out of scope.

+### TLS

+This document currently focuses on data structure manipulation and storage, which is what the crypto/keystore and X.509 parts of the library are about.
+More work is needed to fully take TLS into account.

 ## Rules